top of page

 We often want to tell others about all the things we do for God in hopes of finding our security.
 We sound like the Pharisee loudly proclaiming all the good we do.
 We tithe, we give to the poor, we are kind to strangers, we hold our tempers, but all this goodness that we do pales in comparison to the holy, righteousness of God.
 When we see ourselves as God sees us, we know there is no hope for our goodness to be enough.

 Paul says we can't rely on doing right to find security with God.
 We may have done things that other people can never forgive or maybe we can't forgive ourselves, but what does that matter?
 God forgives us.
 God justifies us.
 We have joy because we know we don't have to rely on ourselves to be good enough.
-God's gift of His blessed Son on the Cross provides a way through.
-A way to knowing that God is truly on our side.
+God's gift of His blessed Son on the Cross provides a way through— a way to knowing that God is truly on our side.

 Paul reminds us that God justifies and Christ makes intercession for us.
-Nothing can remove us from the love of Christ.
+Nothing can remove us from the love of Christ (Romans 8:33-35).
 Paul had sins in his past that many probably could never forgive him for.
 He had held the coats of those who stoned Stephen to death (Acts 7: 54-60).
 He had hunted Christians.
 Paul knew that because of Christ; however, he was no longer condemned.
 Paul knew that if God is for us, nothing can come against us.

-Only if we are insecure in our relationship with Christ would we boast or brag about our good works.
-That insecurity makes us want the world to see and know all the good we do.
 But Paul says no to this.
 All we as Christians can rightfully do, he tells us, is boast in the cross.
 Any good that we do is only good because of the righteousness of the One who died for us on the cross.

 Enjoy the beautiful hymn, I Stand Amazed in the Presence, performed by Celtic Worship.